-- Limits due to institutional differences across jurisdictions: - Institutional differences generate differences in coverage (perimeter of the data), generally due to differences in the field covered by financial regulators.
+- Limits due to institutional differences across countries: - o Institutional differences generate differences in coverage (perimeter of the data), generally due to differences in the field covered by financial regulators.

 Example: Central bank data do not cover all CIS products -notably discretionary accounts (mandates), hedge funds, US investment trusts, etc. - Differences in the nature of distributed products may have an impact on the comparability of the various product categories.
-Example: such differences arise when products are jurisdiction specific (UK listed investment trusts, etc.) or when the same concepts cover dissimilar products (ETFs may or not refer to commodity or real-estate products, to actively managed products, etc.) - Against this background, a general lack of common definitions (nomenclatures) and methodologies limits the use of the various sources available:
+Example: such differences arise when products are country specific (UK listed investment trusts, etc.) or when the same concepts cover dissimilar products (ETFs may or not refer to commodity or real-estate products, to actively managed products, etc.) - Against this background, a general lack of common definitions (nomenclatures) and methodologies limits the use of the various sources available: - National financial regulators data Detailed country data often remains country specific, particularly with regard to the definitions of product categories.

-In practice, conducting comparative exercises, it appears necessary to question the legal status of entities under review.
+&lt;sup>6 In practice, conducting comparative exercises, it appears necessary to question the legal status of entities under review.
 OECD (2001), or EFAMA Statistical Yearbook 2005, for example, provide detailed methodological country notes.